 KARACHI, Jan 22: Pakistan’s dashing opening batsman Nasir Jamshed said on Tuesday that he wanted to boost his reputation on the tour of South Africa as he gets ready to play outside Asia for the first time.

 “I don’t want to be tagged as an Asia-oriented batsman,” Nasir said according to report published in a website the other day.
-“It’s the line between an average and world-class player,” he added, claiming that success around the world was the key to
+“It’s the line between an average and world-class player,” he added, claiming that success around the world was the key to success.

 Left-handed Nasir, 23, made his international debut in early 2008, in the home ODI series against Zimbabwe.
 He had a relatively tidy stint between 2008 and 2009, playing mostly against Asian teams in Asia, before missing out due to fitness issues.